lhqezio/Mythic-Lite/README.md

 ## 🪄 What is Mythic? (the non-boring version)

 Mythic is my playground for weird AI ideas.
-Think: Roblox clowns, cursed TikTok demos, and NPCs with emotional damage.
+Think: Roblox clowns, cursed TikTok experiments, and NPCs with emotional damage.

 Yes, it’s half-baked.
+But half-baked on purpose.
-But it’s baked just enough to run locally, talk back, and maybe roast you.
+Runs locally, talks back, and might roast you if you let it.

+Right now it’s roleplaying as a 19th-century mercenary who talks funny.

 ## 🚀 Features